Learning from Diversity: An Innovation in Inclusive Engagement

 To learn more about how we work, view this video: EMPaCT: Partnering for Change

-How does an EMPaCT Consultation Work?
+How does an Engagement with EMPaCT Work?

 Once you have booked a consultation, you complete an Intake Package.
 This Package is reviewed during Scoping and Preparatory Meetings with the EMPaCT organizing team.
 During these meetings, you receive coaching and feedback to help prepare you for an effective engagement with EMPaCT.
 Finalized materials are shared with EMPaCT members in advance of the consultation.